Call Now For A Free Consultation 812-590-2213

 When you are in a car accident, not only is it stressful, but it creates a new list of things to do in our already busy lives.
 However, it is important that misteps are avoided because what you do following a car wreck can hurt the value of your car accident claim.

 Don't make the mistake of not calling the police and trying to handle the claim between the two drivers.
 Did you know that there are many people out on the road this very minute with no auto insurance.
 According to the Insurance Research Council (IRC), nearly 13% of motorists do not carry auto insurance.
 That is one out of every eight drivers!
-So, while the person that hit you may seem like a 'nice guy', it is not wise to to take a chance that he could be uninsured.
-A police report documents what happened and without one, there may be no proof that the accident even happened.
+So, while the person that hit you may seem like a 'nice guy', it is not wise to take a chance that he could be uninsured.
+A police report provides valuable documentation regarding the accident, the parties involved, witness information, and the investigating officer's observations.

 Document Your Surroundings